cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 An important characteristic of modern databases is that they abstract low-level operations on files, tables, indexes and so forth into high-level requests to the database management system (DBMS).
 Requests to the database are typically expressed in a *query language*.
 Query languages are a type of programming language, but are different from most in that query languages tend to be declarative rather than imperative.
 Whereas imperative languages require the programmer to specify exactly what steps to take to perform a task, declarative languages simply describe a desired outcome.

 Structured query language (SQL) is the most popular query language for relational databases, and is an example of a declarative language.
-SQL was developed by engineers at IBM in the 1970s and was standardized by standards organizations ANSI and ISO starting in 1986, with regular updates.
+SQL was developed by engineers at IBM in the 1970s and was standardized by standards organizations ANSI and ISO in 1986, with regular updates following.
 New features continue to be added to SQL as relational database technology and applications evolve.

 Even though a standard exists for SQL, relational databases have slightly different implementations of the relational model, and similarly different "dialects" of SQL.
 Despite these differences, most SQL dialects share enough in common that, with care, highly portable SQL code can be written.
 Examples in this textbook use the SQLite database engine, and thus the dialect of SQL used by SQLite.
-To the extent possible, however, examples will be portable to other dialects; where there are significant differences between implementations, these will be noted.
+To the extent possible, however, examples will be portable to other dialects; differences between implementations will be noted where significant.
 Due to the large number of relational DBMSes available, only a few highly popular DBMSes are included:  SQLite, PostgreSQL, MySQL, Oracle, and Microsoft SQL Server.

 SQLite examples can be run directly inside this online textbook (more on this below).  :ref:`Appendix A <appendix-a>` provides SQL scripts to create the database used in this book for each of the database engines listed above.